 Fathers are such strange creatures.
 We’re a contradiction to our gender stereotype.
 By becoming caring, nurturing, and committed parents we diverge from the very behaviors and characteristics which we consider to be manly.
 It’s not the same for women.
 When a woman embraces her role as a mother, she is only emulating the very mannerisms which we use to describe what it is to be female.
 In fact, for women, becoming a mother is an accomplishment which brings with it a higher level of female status.
 For guys, being emotionally available and patient enough to care for newborns and young children lowers our status among other men (and women).
 Why are fathers considered to be lacking in manly qualities while irresponsible, prick waving bachelors are seen as the ultimate macho man?
 Why are dads not seen as the final frontier in masculine maturity?

 I have no answers to all of these questions.
-I do have some theories but I’ll keep them to myself for now.
-I only hope that more research will be done with dads as the focus.
-I hope one day I will find out what is in that baby smell.
-I will say that I have no doubt that I am a better man for having kids.
-I feel like this parenting experience is almost like a puberty of sorts.
-Or maybe I should liken it to some other kind of transformation like caterpillar to butterfly or, better yet, gorilla to silverback!
+I do have some theories, but I’ll keep them to myself for now.
+I only hope that more research will be done with dads as the focus but who gives a shit about fathers?
+Right?
+I hope one day I will find out what is in that baby smell though.
+Whether it had any real effect or not, I will say that I have no doubt that I am a better man for having kids.
+I feel like this parenting experience is almost like another puberty of sorts.
+Or maybe I should liken it to some other kind of transformation: like caterpillar to butterfly or, better yet, gorilla to silverback!
 In any case, the change has happened to me and is ongoing too.
 What’s more is that this change is totally welcome even though I don’t know all the ways in which it is affecting me.
-If what I read is true, and dads do live longer, then I should have more time to figure it all out one day.
+If what I read is true, and dads do live longer, then I should have more time to figure it all out some day.